realXtend/doc/arch_article/simple.rst

 on the ECA design.
 It has the same API both on the server and clients, resulting in a powerful toolkit for networked application development.
-All the functionality is configured by the applications, but the platform still has the building blocks such as playback of 3d skeletal animations and efficient physics collisions with heightmap based terrain built-in in efficient C++ code provided by the open source libraries used (Ogre3D for graphics, Bullet for physics).
+All the functionality is configured by the applications, but the platform has the building blocks such as playback of 3d skeletal animations and physics collisions in the efficient C++ libraries (Ogre3D for graphics, Bullet for physics).
 This way the Javascript driven logic can still perform well.

 Regarding the status of the Naali viewer, it has matured and